-The Bridge on the Ythan.
+The Eridge on the Ythan.

-The most appalling accident that has hap pened on the Great North of Scotland Railway since it was opened has occurred, says Turiff branch of the line.
-The accident oc-curred at a point on the line two miles from Auchterless station, and about the same distance from Fyvie.
-The custom of this railway is to run mixed trains of waggons and passenger vehicles, and the train which left Macduff at twenty minutes past four, due in Aberdeen at six o'clock, was of this description, there being three waggons in front of the carriages.
-After leaving Auchterless the train passes through a level country for about a mile and a half.
-At this distance there is a level crossing called Gatehouse.
+The most appalling accident that has hap-pened on the Great North of Scotland Railvay since it was opened has occurred, says the London Telegraph, on the Macduff and Turiff branch of the line.
+The accident occurred at a point on the line two miles from Auchterless station, and about the same distance from Fyvie.
+The custom of this railway is to run mixed trains of wag-gons and passenger vehicles, and the train which left Macduff at twenty minutes past four, due in Aberdeen at six o'clock, was of this description, there being three waggons in front of the carriages.
+After leaving Auchterless the train passes through a level country for about a mile and a halt.
+At this distance there is a level crossing called Gate-house.
 From this crossing the line rises till it reaches a bridge over the Ythan, a river about thirty feet wide.
 A few hundred yards further on there is a bridge across the Tu iff turnpike road.
 It is an old structure built more than twenty years ago.
-It is made of iron, with wooden crossbeams, and there was no railing at the edges of it.
-The height is about eighteen feet from the 'evel of the road, and its length about forty feet.
+It is made of iron, with wooden crossbeams, and there was no railing at the edges of it. height is about eighteen feet from the 'evel of the road, and its length about forty feet.
 The train came to grief at this point.
-Tele grams from the spot state that the engine of the tr in and the guard's van had passed over the bridge in safety, but when the three waggons were crossing the bridge gave way and the vehicles were precipitated on to the road beneath.
+Telegrams from the spot state that the engine of the train and the guard's van had passed over the bridge in safety, but when the three waggons were crossi g the bridge gave way and the vehicles were precipitated on to the road beneath.
 The carriages, in which there was a considerable number of passengers, were pitched by the force of their motion into the chasm, amid a scene of confusion and terror which it is impossible to describe.
 The vehicles were piled in a heap.
-One third-class carriage remained for a considerable time on the brink, but ul-timately fell on the top of the debris.
-The vehicles thus thrown on the read were two third-class carriages, a van and three wag-gons.
-The only first-class carriage in the train remained on the line, owing mainly to the fact that the vehicles in front had filled up the gap.
-The engine remained on the rails about two hundred yards forward from the bridge, but the force of the falling wag-gons had pulled the tender off the line.
-The scene of suffering and horror that was witnessed by the engineman and surviving passengers when, amid the confusion, they had sufficiently collected themselves, was heartrending.
-Mangled bodies were seen among the debris, and the crics of the wounded for help were pitcous to hear.
-The working for succor was not at hand.
+One third-class carriage remained for a considerable time on the brink, but ultimately fell on the top of the debris. vehicles thus thrown on the read were two third-class carriages, a van and three wag gons.
+The only first class carriage in the train remained on the line, owing mainly to the fact that the vehicles in front had filled up the gap.
+The engine remained on the rails about two hundred yards forward from the bridge, but the force of the falling wagscene of suffering and horror that was witnessed by the engineman and surviving passengers when, amid the confusion, they had sufficiently collected themselves, was heartrending.
+Mangled bodies were seen among the debris, and the cries of the wounded for help were piteous to hear.
+The more so that succor was not at hand.
 The spot was in the midst of a rural district and only a few scattered houses were within a couple of miles.
-Information was at once wired to Aberdeen, and as speedily as possible a special train was sent out with medical men, the marager of the line and his assistants and a number of persons to attend to the wounded.
+Information was at once wired to Aberdeen, and as speedily as possible a special train was sent out with medical men, the manager of the line and his assistants and a number of persons to attend to the A California Tree.